 Our business depends on our ability to effectively invoice and successfully obtain payment from our clients for the amounts they owe us for the work performed.
 Despite our evaluation of the financial condition of our clients, actual losses on client receivables could differ from those that we currently anticipate and, as a result, we may need to adjust our provisions.
-During the fiscal year ended March 31, 2024, our total accounts receivable increased from approximately \$13.4 million to approximately \$23.8 million.
+During the fiscal year ended March 31, 2024, our total account receivables increased from approximately \$13.4 million to approximately \$23.7 million.
 This rise in receivables has heightened the risk of non-collection, leading us to record an allowance for doubtful accounts of approximately \$1.3 million, compared to nil in the previous year.
-During the fiscal quarter ended June 30, 2024, our total accounts receivable decreased slightly to \$22.4 million, and we recorded an allowance for doubtful accounts of approximately \$2.3 million.
 The increase in allowance reflects our assessment of the collectability of receivables, especially in newly entered markets where payment behaviors are less predictable.

 Macroeconomic conditions may limit access to the credit markets for our clients, resulting in financial difficulties for them which may result in their insolvency or bankruptcy.
 During weak economic periods, there is an increased risk that our clients will file for bankruptcy protection, which may harm our revenue, profitability, and results of operations.
 We also face risks from international clients that file for bankruptcy protection in foreign jurisdictions, particularly given that the application of foreign bankruptcy laws may be more difficult to predict.
 In addition, we may determine that the cost of pursuing any creditor claim outweighs the recovery potential of such claim.
-Therefore, we might experience delays in the collection of our client receivables, which would adversely affect our results of operations and cash flows.
-This in turn, could adversely affect our ability to make necessary investments and, therefore, could affect our results of operations.
+Therefore, we might experience delays in the collection of our client receivables, which would adversely affect our results of operations.